Jonghyun-Yun/procmod/docs/content/draft/_index.md

 \\(\beta\_{m,l}^{(A)}\\) represents the effect of moving from action \\(A\_{i,k,l}\\) to \\(A\_{i,k,m}\\), while
 $ z<sub>i,k,l,m</sub>$ indicate observed or unobserved covariates that capture the movement.
 For example, \\(z\_{i,k,l,m}\\) can represent a distance between the two actions as in a latent space modeling approach (reference).
-Figure \ref{fg:sequence} illustrates the direct paths for the sequences of actions taken by two students, one represented with dashed paths  and the other with solid paths.
+Figure xxx illustrates the direct paths for the sequences of actions taken by two students, one represented with dashed paths  and the other with solid paths.

 \textcolor{red}{MJ: can we handle directions? choosing the same actions? }